dropbox/changes-client/README.md

 Changes Client
 ==============

-Can be used to run arbitrary commands.
+Can be used to run arbitrary commands and report to changes or jenkins.
 You will need standard Go code setup to compile this.

 Setup
 -----